nlplab/brat/README.md

       url       = {http://www.aclweb.org/anthology/W11-1816}
     }

-Lastly, if you have enough space we would be very happy if you also link to the brat
+Lastly, if you have enough space we would be very happy if you also link to the brat repository:
-repository:

     ...the brat rapid annotation tool\footnote{
         \url{http://brat.nlplab.org}
     }

+## Contributing ##

+As with any software brat is under continuous development.
+If you have requests for features please [file an issue][brat_issues] describing your request.
+Also, if you want to see work towards a specific feature feel free to contribute by working towards it.
+The standard procedure is to fork the repository, add a feature, fix a bug, then file a pull request that your changes are to be merged into the main repository and included in the next release.
+If you seek guidance or pointers please notify the brat developers and we will be more than happy to help.

+If you send a pull request you agree that the code will be distributed under the same license as brat (MIT).
+Additionally, all non-anonymous contributors are recognised in the CONTRIBUTORS.md file.

 ## Contact ##